Das-Kollektiv/tdme2/documentation/guixml-documentation.md

 | overflow-x                        | hidden \| downsize-children \| scroll                                                  | hidden            |
 | overflow-y                        | hidden \| downsize-children \| scroll                                                  | hidden            |

+This element supports all other elements as sub elements.

 ## 1.8. \<space\>

 ## 1.9 Table nodes

 ### 1.9.1 \<table\>

+This element supports \<table-row\> as sub elements.

 ### 1.9.2 \<table-row\>

+This element supports  \<table-cell\> as sub elements.

 ### 1.9.3 \<table-cell\>

 | Attribute name                    | Attribute description                                                                  | Default           |
 | --------------------------------- | ---------------------------------------------------------------------------------------| ----------------- |
 | alignment                         | none \| horizontal \| vertical                                                         | none              |

+This element supports all other elements as sub elements.

 ## 1.10.
 Text nodes